Georgetown AD acknowledges ‘frustrating time’ under Ewing

-Hours before the Hoyas were scheduled to carry a record-tying 24-game Big East regular-season losing streak into a matchup against visiting Villanova, Reed responded to a request for an interview from The Associated Press by issuing a statement that was emailed by a spokesperson.
+Hours before the Hoyas set a Big East record by accumulating their 25th consecutive regular-season conference loss, 73-57 against visiting Villanova, Reed responded to a request for an interview from The Associated Press by issuing a statement that was emailed by a spokesperson.

-“We recognize this is a challenging and frustrating time for the men’s basketball team and our fans,” said Reed, who also put out a comment about Ewing before a game about 10 months ago.
-“Coach Ewing understands that it is imperative to get the program back on track and no one is more committed than he is to making that happen.”
+”We recognize this is a challenging and frustrating time for the men’s basketball team and our fans,” said Reed, who also put out a comment about Ewing before a game about 10 months ago, although that one said the school was ”committed” to sticking with him. ”Coach Ewing understands that it is imperative to get the program back on track and no one is more committed than he is to making that happen.”

-Georgetown entered Wednesday night’s game with a 5-10 overall record, 0-4 in conference play.
+The defeat Wednesday night left Georgetown with a 5-11 overall record, 0-5 in conference play.
 Its previous outing was an 80-51 loss to Big East opponent Butler.

+After the loss to Villanova, which Georgetown President Jack DeGioia attended, Ewing was asked whether he was concerned about his future.

+”I’m here to talk about the game.
+My future is my future,” Ewing replied. ”I’ll be the head coach at Georgetown until the president or the board decides for me to move on. … You know, a friend of mine sent me a quote today: `It’s not how many times you get knocked down; it’s how many times you get up.’
+We got knocked down, so all we’re going to do is keep on getting up.”

 That allowed the team to make its lone NCAA Tournament appearance during Ewing’s tenure; that season ended with a first-round loss to Colorado.